nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

    -  sample use cases: tag one or more streams for one event, or use tag(s) to identify an iGaming table
 -  added play/buffer ratio and latency to world map
 -  added column received for metric "GBytes per IP"
-   -  because of the change for the query to calculate the ingest traffic it is now possible to get IP addresses of the publisher clients
 -  added total values to world map
 -  added sum of GB sent/received to all "GBytes per ..." metrics
--  improved: in addition to the Bintu orga hash, use account id for an organisation to search for H5live player metrics in Elasticsearch
-   -  we can now query and visualize metrics for customers who are not using Bintu but use H5Live token/pull playback and are sending H5Live player metrics
 -  improved: round legend values for world map
 -  improved user experience for multi country selection
--  improved: use redux store instead of session storage
--  improved: extended QueryBuilder
 -  fixed unexpected spikes for play/buffer ratio
 -  fixed: drop down menus like the data picker or the tag filter were partly hidden beneath other widgets

 ## 2.0 - added country filters and caching

 -  added new filter to select single or multiple countries, metrics will then only show data for the selected countries
--  added caching on the backend side
 -  changed: query for calculating the ingest traffic now uses ingest rtmp applications of the ingest servers instead of the play rtmp application
-   -  also required for the country filter
-   -  note for sales: this leads to negative difference of 4600GB for the customer top4 (1,2% of total monthly traffic for top4)
 -  improved tag search: now also shows deleted streams
 -  improved time intervals for metric histograms, before it was possible that the current day or hour was not shown (depending on the selected time)
 -  fixed: link for exporting a pdf was not available anymore for the admin user